jafingerhut/clj-2594/README.md

 is created from a persistent vector with at most 32 elements.

-No attempt has been made to check if a transient vector is reduced in size from 33 or more elements, down to 32 elements, and changing its root node to point at the common singleton EMPTY_NODE.
+No attempt has been made to check if a transient vector is reduced in size from 33 or more elements, down to 32 elements, that it changes its root node to point at the common singleton `EMPTY_NODE` again.

 # Using `collection-check` library to test changes to `PersistentVector`